ddeutils/ddedocs/docs/index.md

 This project will deliver all knowledge from my experience and other sharing knowledge in Data Develop and Engineer field.

-!!! warning
+!!! warning "Important"

     This project I am working on doesn't have much proper English grammar.
     Because I'm in the middle of trying to practice writing and reading.
 Please understand this issue before going deeper into it :face_holding_back_tears:.

-First, I will start reading the popular Data Engineer books from worldwide.
+First, I will start reading the popular Data Engineering books from worldwide.
 That have many blogs represent many different books to you, but I see that it has some book that you should to read that they say you should too.